 “Babies are like that, they don’t sleep at night.
-You and your sister were worst.”
+You and your sister were worst,” her mother said.
 Everyone laughed.

 “She is married mama, can’t you see the ring on her finger?”
 Annie said.

 That night, Nneoma held Nathan in her arms for the first time, and while she watched him sleep in her arms, she saw Akwang in him.
 He looked exactly like his father.
-She wished her baby was going to look at him too.
+She wished her baby was going to look like him too.
 Editi began to take out piles of new clothes she’d bought from America and shared to them.
-They collected it with great delight.
+They collected them with great delight.

-Her sister rolled her eyes, “I hope they are good designers perfumes?”
-She asked.
+Her sister rolled her eyes, “I hope they are good designer’s perfumes?”

-“Stop it Annie, your sister will give whatever she can afford.”
+“Stop it Annie, your sister will give whatever she can afford,” her mother said sharply.

 “Don’t worry, I will call her before I go to bed.
-I will call with my husband’s phone.”
-Editi said as she handed a bottle jimmy choo to her mother.
+I will call with my husband’s phone,” Editi said as she handed a bottle of Jimmy Choo perfume to her mother.